A Review of Evolutionary Multi-objective Clustering Approaches: A Literature Review of Evolutionary Multi-objective Clustering Algorithms

 \subsubsection{Spectral Clustering-based EMOC}

-Some works consider the Spectral-Clustering as a base to design the EMOC approaches.
-MOGGC - Multi-Objective Genetic Graph-based Clustering Algorithm~\cite{menendez2013multi} provided a new objective function pair, the separation of clusters ($Sep_{Graph}$) and a graph continuity metric (DCD), to achieve lower memory consumption and increased the clustering solutions quality.
-MOGGC was extended by the CEMOG - CoEvolutionary Multi-Objective Genetic Graph-based Clustering~\cite{menendez2014co}, a partitional k-adaptive spectral clustering algorithm that uses a strategy based on island-model and a graph topology to migrate individuals from sub-populations.
-It does not require inputting the initial number of clusters required in the MOGGC.
-In this context, Luo et al.~\cite{Luo2015} introduced the framework SRMOSC, which uses a sparse representation with a specific pair of operators that considers the sparsity properties.
-SRMOSC uses the $SP$ and $RE$ as objective functions to be optimized in the NSGA-II or MOEA/DD.
+Some works use spectral clustering as a foundation for designing EMOC approaches.
+MOGGC - Multi-Objective Genetic Graph-based Clustering Algorithm~\cite{menendez2013multi} considers optimizing the computation of graph similarity features in SPC to achieve lower memory consumption and increase the clustering quality.
+For that, this approach provided a new objective function pair, the separation of clusters ($Sep_{Graph}$) and a graph continuity metric (DCD).
+MOGGC was extended by the CEMOG - CoEvolutionary Multi-Objective Genetic Graph-based Clustering~\cite{menendez2014co}, a partitional $k$-adaptive spectral clustering algorithm that uses a strategy based on island-model and a graph topology to migrate individuals from sub-populations.
+This last approach does not require input of the initial number of clusters required in the MOGGC.
+In this context, Luo et al.~\cite{Luo2015} introduced the framework SRMOSC, which uses sparse representation for sparse spectral clustering.
+SRMOSC uses the $SP$ and $RE$ as objective functions to be optimized in the NSGA-II (or MOEA/DD) with a specific pair of operators that considers the sparsity properties.